cyclic-software/docs/docs/overview/build.md

 Cyclic apps are built and deployed into AWS from code that originates in GitHub.

 To trigger a build and deployment, install the [Cyclic GitHub app](https://github.com/apps/cyclic-sh) on any public repo.
-On first installation we will assign your repo to an app and give it a public url such as `random-words.cyclic.app`.
+On the first installation, we will assign your repo to an app and give it a public url such as `random-words.cyclic.app`.
 We will then build and deploy your app as described below.
 On future commits to the default branch (for example: merges of PRs or pushes) GitHub will send a webhook api call to us.
 We will then perform the same build and deploy steps.

 The input of the **build** step is a single commit in a git repo and the output is a zip archive that can be deployed and run inside of an AWS lambda with the Cyclic lambda runtime.